BalzNash/ADM-HW03/README.md

 For utter information please check the file **main.ipynb**.

-In the folowwing lines you can find the content of the repository:
+In the folowwing lines you can find the **content of the repository**:
 * get_urls.py: using this code we get the URLs of the books from Goodreads website and store them in books_urls.txt.
 * books_urls.txt: In this file, we collected the URLs of all the books in the first 300 pages of the "best books ever" list.
 * download_htmls.py: Using this code we downloaded the HTML files of the books.